 - The Town Neck Beach shoreline from the Canal to the longer groin located near the intersection of Dillingham Avenue and Freeman Avenue (approximately Transect 31) has been relatively stable in both the short- and long-term, experiencing smaller erosion rates in the long-term (-1 foot per year) and areas of accretion in the short-term. - Increasing rates of erosion were observed in both the short- and long-term, from the stabilizing groin in the vicinity of Transect 31 towards Old Harbor Inlet at Transect 74.
 While long-term erosion rates in this area range from -2 to -5 feet per year, much of this area has short-term erosion rates between -6 and -10 feet/year, with the 1,400 feet stretch of shoreline updrift of the inlet showing dramatic increases in erosion up to -25 feet per year. - Springhill Beach shows consistent but decreasing rates of erosion in both the short- and long-term.
 Long-term erosion rates are approximately -2 feet per year whereas short-term erosion rates are greater at approximately -5 feet per year.
 The erosional trend continues to approximately Transect 108, or 10,800 feet downdrift of the Canal, where the rates of erosion level off and the shoreline is increasingly stable.
-This distance of 10,800 feet was selected as a reasonable estimate of the extent of the influence of the Canal on downdrift erosion.

-- The long-term regional shoreline change rate was -0.29 feet/year, while the long-term shoreline change for the 10,800 feet of shoreline immediately downdrift of the Canal was -1.33 feet per year.
-Based on the shoreline change analysis, approximately 0.29 feet per year (22%) of the erosion experienced downdrift of the Canal was considered to be naturally occurring, while the remaining 1.04 feet per year (78%) of that erosion was considered to be directly attributable to the Canal FNP (It should be noted that the purpose of this particular analysis was to better understand how naturally occurring erosion does/does not contribute to the overall erosion problem experienced downdrift of the Canal.
-The purpose of this analysis was NOT to assign a specific percentage of attribution as it relates to future Federal participation in addressing the problem.). - Approximately 782,000 cubic yards or 1.45 cubic yards per foot of material were estimated to have eroded from the downdrift shoreline above MLW over the past 50 years.
-Similarly, approximately 900,000 cubic yards or 1.66 cubic yard per foot of material were projected to erode from the downdrift shoreline above MLW over the next 50 years.
-Considering erosion to the depth of closure, volumetric loss of shoreline over the past 50 years could be closer to 1,175,000 cubic yards or 2.175 cubic yards per foot per year.
-Over the next 50 years, the estimated volume of loss could be as much as 1,288,000 cubic yards or 2.385 cubic yards per foot per year, considering losses below MLW to the depth of closure.
-Considering the range of potential sea level change over 50 years, future volumetric losses will likely be between the value calculated using the past 50 years, assuming the low SLC curve represents a continuation of the past trend, and the volumetric loss calculated using a high rate of SLC.
+This distance of 10,800 feet was selected as a reasonable estimate of the extent of the influence of the Canal on downdrift erosion. - The long-term regional shoreline change rate was -0.29 feet/year, while the long-term shoreline change for the 10,800 feet of shoreline immediately downdrift of the Canal was -1.33 feet per year.
+Based on the shoreline change analysis, approximately 0.29 feet per year (22%) of the erosion experienced downdrift of the Canal was considered to be naturally occurring, while the remaining 1.04 feet per year (78%) of that erosion was considered to be directly attributable to the Canal FNP. - Approximately 782,000 cubic yards or 1.45 cubic yards per foot of material were estimated to have eroded from the downdrift shoreline over the past 50 years.
+Similarly, approximately 900,000 cubic yards or 1.66 cubic yard per foot of material were projected to erode from the downdrift shoreline over the next 50 years.